n3rada/MSSQLand/README.md

 MSSQLand.exe <host> [options] <action> [action-options]
 ```

+> [!NOTE]
+> Omitting `<action>` performs a connection test only - authenticates and exits without running queries.
+Ideal for credential validation with minimal OPSEC footprint.

 > [!TIP]
 > Avoid typing out all the **[RPC Out](https://learn.microsoft.com/fr-fr/sql/t-sql/functions/openquery-transact-sql)** or **[OPENQUERY](https://learn.microsoft.com/fr-fr/sql/t-sql/functions/openquery-transact-sql)** calls manually.
 Let the tool handle any linked servers chain with the `-l` argument, so you can focus on the big picture.